OopsOverflow/Magik-The-Separation/README.md

     $ cd src/public
     $ node app

-This should open the access to port 3000 (if not obviously something didn't work, open an issue or something.)
+This should open the access to port 3000 (if not, obviously something didn't work, open an issue or something.)

 ***